 Whatever template you choose, cover the information below to create a comprehensive description that supports the team and outside stakeholders at all levels.

-• Estimate project costs.
+- Estimate project costs.
 Create a project budget that includes labor time and cash outlay for improvements, tools, or supplies required.
-Remember to be reasonable but conservative; building a buffer in your project description and budget supports an increased likelihood of success later.
+Remember to be reasonable but conservative, building a buffer in your project description and budget supports an increased likelihood of success later.
+You can use our cost benefit analysis template to help you with this part.

 The benefits of project descriptions in monday.com’s Work OS